Charlie White (artist)

 Charlie White (born 1972) is an American artist and academic.

 White received his BFA in 1994 from the School of Visual Arts in New York City and received his MFA from Art Center College of Design in Pasadena, California, in 1998.
 He held the position of professor at the Roski School of Art and Design at the University of Southern California in Los Angeles from 2003 to 2016.
-Since mid-2016 White has held the positions of professor and Head of School at the Carnegie Mellon School of Art.
+From 2016 to 2026, White held the positions of professor and Head of School at the Carnegie Mellon School of Art.
+Since July 2026, he has served as the Ralph J. Nagel Dean of the Sam Fox School of Design & Visual Arts at Washington University in St. Louis.

 Background

 White grew up in Philadelphia and attended the Philadelphia High School for the Creative and Performing Arts.
 While a student at the School of Visual Arts in New York City, he worked as an assistant to artists Laurie Simmons and Carroll Dunham and studied with Marilyn Minter.

 White moved to Los Angeles in 1996 to attend the ArtCenter College of Design, where he studied with artists Stephen Prina, Mike Kelley, and Christopher Williams, and received his MFA in 1998.
 While a student, White created the project Femalien, which was published in CHERI magazine.
 The magazine was sold at an exhibition at the Andrea Rosen Gallery in November/December of 1996.